BakiAkgun1/Streamlit-Python-Libraries/README.md

 ## About

-This project was developed during my internship at Lotus AI.
+This project was developed during my internship at `Lotus AI`.
 It showcases my skills in Python programming, data analysis, and library optimization, as well as my ability to create user-friendly interfaces for data-driven projects.
 The data for the analysis was extracted from the `sqlite_sakila.db` database, which provides a rich dataset for performing various data manipulation and analysis tasks.